slarmoo/.github/profile/javascript/arrow/arrow.md

 a.sort((v1, v2) => v1 - v2);
 ```

 Besides being compact, the `arrow` function syntax has some important semantic differences from the standard function syntax.
-This includes restrictions that arrow functions cannot be used for constructors or iterator generators.
+This includes how a return value is specified and the scope of variables that an arrow function can access.

 ## Return values